-Criteria for entering BA in Business Leadership program with an emphasis in sport management:
+Criteria for Entering the BA in Business Leadership Program with Sport Management Major

-Students applying to concentrate in sport management must apply after completing at least 57 hours.
+Students desiring to enter the BA in Business Leadership degree program with a sport management major must apply after completing at least 57 hours.
 The following requirements must be met:

-- Request assistance from the registrar in completing an application form - Cumulative grade point average must be at least 2.0 - Must have successfully completed the four professional core classes listed on the degree requirements page.
-Grade point average for those classes must be at least 2.5.
-These are the only classes within the Professional Core of the program that students may take before entering the program. - Must have completed at least 57 hours of the program.
+- Cumulative GPA of at least 2.0 - Successful completion of Introduction to Business, Foundations of Sport Management, Accounting I, and Business Ethics.
+GPA for those classes must be at least 2.5.
+These are the only classes within the Professional Core of the program that students may take before entering the program.